MayaraGimenes/Parkinson_Disease_Prediction/README.md

 classified.

 ### Support Vector Machine
-In the Figure 2, we present the accuracy of the SVM model with Radial Basis Func- tion as a kernel.
+In the Figure 2, we present the accuracy of the SVM model with Radial Basis Function as a kernel.
 The "Selected Features Index" axis represents all the possible 210 combinations of selected features.
-The maximum accuracy obtained is 85.89% by us- ing two features, PPE MDVPShimmer and PPE ShimmerAPQ5.
-It can be seen that depending on the selection, the accuracy drastically changes, therefore, it is important to make a proper selection of features.
+The maximum accuracy obtained is 85.89% by using two features, PPE MDVPShimmer and PPE ShimmerAPQ5.
+It can be seen thatdepending on the selection, the accuracy drastically changes, therefore, it is important to make a proper selection of features.

 ![](https://github.com/MayaraGimenes/CISC849_FinalProject/blob/main/Pictures/SVM.png)